 By the time Dr. No was released in 1962 the tuxedo had become widely accessible to mainstream America but audiences would have been well aware that the onscreen dinner suit was a far cry from the rental getups typically associated with weddings and proms.
-Its bespoke perfection and its utilization at opulent casinos, Old World opera houses and upscale restaurants clearly signaled a masculine superiority and worldly sophistication that belies 007’s youthful appearance.
+Its bespoke perfection and its utilization at opulent casinos, Old World opera houses and upscale restaurants clearly signaled a worldly sophistication that belies 007’s youthful appearance.

 So much has been written on the original Bond look that there’s not much I can add.
 Basically, the slim Continental styling of Sean Connery’s suits – dinner or otherwise – embodied the modern aesthetic of the Jet Age.
 He was at once hip and refined, putting him on par with real-life iconic playboy Frank Sinatra and his Rat Pack pals.
 It became the benchmark by which all subsequent Bonds would be judged.

 Bond’s premiere dinner jacket is a midnight-blue single-breasted shawl collar trimmed with satin cuffs and accessorized with a TV fold pocket square.
 It is worn while playing a game of baccarat at a private casino.